Company Fired An Employee Because His Performance "Became Severely Lacking" After His Parents Died

 They never mentioned that he was underperforming and straight-up fired him.

-Organizations should recognize this phenomenon and provide training on maintaining personal boundaries while offering support.
+Organizations should recognize the phenomenon of compassion fatigue and provide training on maintaining personal boundaries while offering support.
 By equipping employees with tools to manage their emotional responses, companies can promote a healthier work environment that balances compassion with self-care.

 "Death is incredibly serious and takes time to heal from."